-You MAY assist other students or get assistance with simple problems like syntax errors, but you may NOT copy large blocks of code from each other.
+You MAY assist other students or get assistance with simple problems like syntax errors and you may discuss the general solution to a problem, but you may NOT copy large blocks of code from each other or from web resources.
 A good guideline of what "large" means is that copying one or two lines of code is usually okay, but copying more than three complete statements is usually too much.